-During this time, the Rainbow Mountain Tour has become one of the most visited destinations in Cusco; in addition to the tours to Machu Picchu, its impressive beauty and colors make that 3000 travelers from all over the world visit it daily.
+During this time, the Rainbow Mountain Tour has become one of the most visited destinations in Cusco; in addition to the tours to Machu Picchu, its impressive beauty and colors make 3000 travelers worldwide see it daily.

-This mountain does locate at 5,036 m.a.s.l. and to get to it.
-You will have to make a beautiful trek enjoying beautiful mountains, spotless air, and the company of alpacas and llamas.
+This mountain is located at 5,036 m.a.s.l.
+To get to it, you must make a beautiful trek, enjoying beautiful mountains, spotless air, and the company of alpacas and llamas.

-We will provide you with all the information you need to make this extraordinary hike and take a tour of this unique beauty of nature.
+We will provide all the information you need to make this extraordinary hike and tour this unique natural beauty.

-The “Rainbow Mountain” is located in Ausangate at an altitude of 5,036 m.a.s.l.
-This is essential before making this trek; you must acclimate for two days in the city of Cusco.
+The “Rainbow Mountain” is located in Ausangate at 5,036 m.a.s.l.
+Before making this trek, you must acclimate for two days in Cusco.

-The 07 Colors Mountain must have been acclimatized for 02 days in Cusco, so you should do this tour on the last day of your stay in Cusco.
+The 07 Colors Mountain must have been acclimatized for two days in Cusco, so you should do this tour on the last day of your stay.

-Above 2 400 m.a.s.l., the air begins to get scarce as you ascend, so you inhale less oxygen; besides the stay in Cusco, it is necessary to hydrate properly and drink a delicious Coca tea.
+Above 2 400 m.a.s.l., the air begins to get scarce as you ascend, so you inhale less oxygen; in addition to staying in Cusco, you must hydrate appropriately and drink delicious Coca-Cola tea.

 Before visiting Rainbow Mountain, visit Rainbow Mountain, a city tour of Cusco, the Sacred Valley, or Machu Picchu.
-It does highly recommended.
+It is highly recommended.

-The Rainbow Mountain is located 100 km 02 hours south of the city of Cusco, in the town of Cusipata; take a detour.
+Rainbow Mountain is located 100 km, 02 hours south of Cusco, in the town of Cusipata; take a detour.
 After an hour’s drive, you reach the base camp of Phulawasipata at 4,600 m.a.s.l., in front of the great Nevado Ausangate, the highest mountain in Cusco, in the Cordillera de Vilcanota.

 It is a 2-hour hike to the Montaña de Colores (Rainbow Mountain).